Pacifastacus fortis: Causes of endangerment

 Pacifastacus fortis is listed as a critically endangered species on the IUCN Red List, and an endangered species under the Endangered Species Act.
 Numerous factors play a role in the endangerment of P. fortis.
 Within California, some minor factors include but are not limited to illness and invasive predators.
 However, human intervention affects the species at a much greater proportion.
 Urbanization, pollution, and other forms of intervention often affect the surroundings of P. fortis, ultimately resulting in significant habitat loss and consequently, a significant decrease in population.

 It has always had a very small native range, and that range has been significantly fragmented by such human activities as damming, mining, and agriculture.
 The Pit River Fish Hatchery was closed to protect this species.

-Two introduced crayfish species, Pacifastacus leniusculus and Orconectes virilis, as well as water impoundment and diversion have contributed to the continuing decline of P. fortis.
-Chemicals from agriculture have also washed into streams, and groundwater has been pumped to the point of lowering the water table, further decreasing the numbers of P. fortis.
+Other nonnative invasive crayfish species such as, Pacifastacus leniusculus, Orconectes virilis, and the Signal Crayfish, as well as water impoundment and diversion have contributed to the continuing decline of P. fortis.
+Chemicals from agriculture have also washed into streams, and groundwater has been pumped to the point of lowering the water table, further decreasing the numbers of P. fortis over the last three decades.
 Hydroelectric operations in the area have also contributed to habitat loss, destroying almost all of the preferred substrate of Pacifastacus fortis.

-Its decline mimics that of its closest relative, the Pacifastacus nigrescens crayfish, who’s similar habitat loss and aggression from invasive species led to its eventual extinction.
+Its decline mimics that of its closest relative, the Pacifastacus nigrescens crayfish, whose similar habitat loss and aggression from invasive species led to its eventual extinction.
 Attempts at controlling or extirpating invasive species are very expensive and rarely succeed; reintroducing Pacifastacus fortis to California cost $4.5 million.

 P. fortis is the only native crayfish remaining in California.

 Conservation efforts

-The Shasta Crayfish was designated as a rare species by California law in 1980 and an endangered species in 1988 by the Federal Government.
+The Shasta crayfish was designated as a rare species by California law in 1980 and an endangered species in 1988 both by the State of California and by the Federal Government.
 Throughout numerous 5-year species reviews from 1988 to 2013, this endangered classification has not changed.
 This stems from the fact that large numbers of government conservation programs have been relatively ineffective in delisting the species.

-A significant challenge for Shasta Crayfish conservation is that while researchers know what type of food Shasta Crayfish consume, their exact nutritional requirements are unknown.
+A significant challenge for Shasta crayfish conservation is that while researchers know what type of food Shasta crayfish consume, their exact nutritional requirements are unknown.
 This presents a significant challenge for long-term captive breeding programs.
 Furthermore, no critical habitat has been identified for this species.
-However, there is optimism that Rock Creek could serve as a future safe haven for the Shasta Crayfish.
+However, there is optimism that Rock Creek could serve as a future safe haven for the Shasta crayfish.